#Build and Release Engineering

 We’ve also looked at how QA Engineering jobs are on the rise, as tech hiring managers look for the best engineers.

-The other side of that equation is that Build and Release Engineers are enjoying an increased popularity on the tech jobs front.
+The other side of that equation is that Build and Release Engineering is enjoying increased popularity on the tech jobs front.
 It’s all well and good to have managed the development process perfectly and tested the software to within an inch of its life, but someone has to deliver the goods and make sure they integrate well with the rest of the software.
 Which makes Build and Release Engineering a very good tech career choice right now.

 Skilled Build and Release Engineers are able to build software as well as integrate applications into existing systems and projects.
 Patience and enjoying troubleshooting come with the territory.
 We took a tour through some of many build and release engineer job descriptions out there to look for the common, core competencies and soft skills hiring managers look for: